 I was foolish enough to contact Worldview Weekend sometime later and express my concern about their test.
 They were having none of it.
 To them, social conservatism and capitalistic ideas are part and parcel of Christianity.

 My concern about the idea of a biblical worldview isn’t that we encourage people to have one.
 I think it is very important.
 My concern is that we uncritically conflate theology, economics, and politics.
 Certainly, they relate to and influence each other.
 But, thoughtful Christians of good faith disagree on some of these issues… many of these issues.
 I’ve seen too many times where people reason through an issue and then believe that their way of thinking is the only way.
 I am not saying that truth does not exist.
-I am also not saying that truth is not apprehensible.
+I am also not saying that truth is not reprehensible.

-What I am saying is that we are imperfect and we live through different experiences.
+What I am saying is that we are imperfect, and we live through different experiences.
 The further we get away from the essentials of the faith the more likely it is that our own biases and experiences are affecting our reasoning.
 So, while some people, those at Worldview Weekend, for example, advocate for an expansive conception of what a Biblical worldview is- it is one that covers (at least according to the categories on their test) civil government, economics, education, family, law, religion, science, and social issues.
 I advocate for a modest conception of a Christian worldview.
 Below is an adaptation from the project referenced above that explains my thinking on this issue a little more in-depth.

 Christian Worldview Statement